ykoh42/get_next_line/README.md

 In addition to the mandatory part, the following rules are added:

 1. It should work on the file descriptors between several calls of get_next_line.
-2. It should use single static variable.
+2. It should use a single static variable.